divmgl/nwire/README.md

 }
 ```

-## Upcoming improvements
+## Project status

-nwire.js is in its infancy.
-Therefore, there are quite a bit of improvements that can be made to the module.
-Here are some items that are being considered and may be included in a future update.
+nwire.js is in its infancy and can be improved.
+The following items are currently being worked on:

-* Better tests that do not require boilerplate
+* Better tests
-* Considerations to remove dependency on Node's require thus not needing to supply base URL
 * Circular dependency prevention
 * Benchmarking for memory management and overall performance

+If you feel that you have a feature that would be useful to add, fork it and open a pull request.